If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If you have symptoms, you might notice:

-Fluid from the penis or vagina can pass gonorrhoea from one person to another even without penetration, orgasm or ejaculation.
 It is not clear if gonorrhoea can be passed on by transferring fluids on the fingers or by rubbing the female genitals together.

 You cannot get gonorrhoea from kissing, hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.